ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 This week we are going to start doing some calculations on solids, i.e., periodic crystals.
 Many of the principles will be the same, but as you will see there are a few things that need to be done differently.

+As before, all the inpus and scripts you need can be found in `/opt/MSE404-MM/docs/labs/lab04` and you should make a copy of the folder to your home directory.

 <!-- <div markdown="span" style="margin: 0 auto; text-align: center"> -->
 <!-- [Download the input files for this tutorial](./assets/lab04_input.zip){ .md-button .md-button--primary } -->